ihmccreery/sjfnw/README.md

 _If you get something like 'command not found', make sure GAE is in your path.
 Use `echo $PATH` to confirm._

-## Loading fixtures into local db
+## Using fixtures to populate your local database

-To populate your local db with data, do `./manage.py load_testing_data1`.
+To populate your local db with data, do `./manage.py load_testing_data`.
 This olds old fixtures from the live database.

 ## Running tests